 If, after following the Assess, Plan, Do, Review approach, a child is still struggling to make progress then an outside agency (depending on the need of the child) will be contacted.
-Outside agency support may come from the Local Authority and could include support from an Educational Psychologist.
-If outside agencies become involved, they may help with setting targets on the child's Supporting Me to Learn Plan either in person or via reports and help with the 'Assess, Plan, Do Review' cycle.
+If outside agencies become involved, they may help with setting targets on the child's Supporting Me to Learn Plan either in person or via reports and help with the 'Assess, Plan, Do, Review' cycle.

-If after involvement from an outside agency a child is still making limited progress then a 'My Support Plan' will be created.
+If, after involvement from an outside agency a child is still making limited progress then a 'My Support Plan' will be created.
 This will take on board the views of all people involved (including the child).
 Formal meetings will take place termly in order to monitor progress.